chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 | User should able to enter Survey Start URL                                 |        |          |
 | User should able to enter Survey End URL                                   |        |          |

-## 2.06 - As an instructor, if I click on “View Students” I want to see a list of students for the selected course (emails and names) and want to see the calculated count of students in that course.
+## 2.06 [Shivani Dodla] - As an instructor, if I click on “View Students” I want to see a list of students for the selected course (emails and names) and want to see the calculated count of students in that course.
 |                                        Acceptance Criteria                                       | Yes/No | Comments |
 |:------------------------------------------------------------------------------------------------:|--------|----------|
 | If user clicks on “View Students”, list of students for the selected course should be displayed. |        |          |
 | Email address and names should be included while displaying the list of students.                |        |          |
 | User can see the calculated count of the students in the selected course.                        |        |          |

-## 2.07 - As an instructor, when I view my list of active courses, for each active course, I want to see:
+## 2.07 [Shivani Dodla] - As an instructor, when I view my list of active courses, for each active course, I want to see:
     a.
 The unique name,

     b.
 The codeword set name with the calculated count of words,